PayPal Stock Upgraded: What You Need to Know

 Click here to learn about these picks!

-Suzanne Frey, an executive at Alphabet, is a member of The Motley Fool's board of directors.
-Rich Smith owns shares of GOOG.
-The Motley Fool owns shares of and recommends GOOGL, GOOG, and PayPal Holdings.
-The Motley Fool recommends EBAY.
+Rich Smith owns shares of Square.
+The Motley Fool owns shares of and recommends PayPal Holdings and Square.
+The Motley Fool has the following options: short September 2018 $80 calls on Square.
 The Motley Fool has a disclosure policy.